 - 1/3 cup sugar

-- 2 teaspoon Woodford Reserve bourbon see post above for substitutions
+- 2 teaspoons Woodford Reserve bourbon see post above for substitutions

 - Fill 9x13 inch pan with water and place on the bottom rack in your oven.